Another Perfect Day

-Another Perfect Day is the sixth studio album by British rock band Motörhead.
-It was released in May 1983 by Bronze Records, which would be the band's last full-length original album with the label.
+Another Perfect Day is the sixth studio album by English rock band Motörhead.
+Released in May 1983 by Bronze Records, it would be the band's last studio album with the label.
 It is the band's only studio album to feature lead guitarist Brian "Robbo" Robertson, best known for his work with Thin Lizzy.

 Recording

 After lead guitarist "Fast" Eddie Clarke left Motörhead in 1982 in the midst of the band's Iron Fist US tour, guitarist Brian "Robbo" Robertson (ex-Thin Lizzy, Wild Horses) was recruited to complete the tour.
 Drummer Phil "Philthy Animal" Taylor, who had been a huge Thin Lizzy fan, had lobbied vocalist/bassist/band leader Lemmy to hire Robertson.
 The change was initially welcomed by both Lemmy and Taylor; in Joel McIver's book Overkill: The Untold Story of Motörhead, Lemmy is quoted at the time saying that the band's sound had:

 These feelings would change dramatically once they entered the studio with producer Tony Platt; Lemmy would recall years later in the Motörhead documentary The Guts and the Glory: